Updated November 2021

-In each exam, students will respond to a set of up to five questions.
-Students will submit to their supervisors two sets of five possible exam questions: one set for a major and one set for a minor area of their research.
+For each exam, students will prepare to respond to a set of five questions.
+Students will submit to their supervisors two sets of five possible exam questions: one set for one area of their research.
 The deadline for this submission is April 15 of their second year.
 Supervisors are likely to revise those questions in order to make them suitable as exam questions.
 They will return the finalized exam questions to the students at the time of the exam.
-For the major field exam one or two questions (number at the discretion of exam team and supervisor) will be chosen for the actual exam, while for the minor field exam one of the questions will be chosen.
+Only one of the five questions will be chosen for each exam.

 Elements of field exam and exam schedule

-- one-week (Mo-Fr) take-home exam in the 1st week of May, 2nd year PhD
+- One-week (Mon-Fri) take-home exam in the 1st week of May, 2nd year PhD

-- one-week (Mo-Fr) take-home exam in the 3rd week of May, 2nd year PhD
+- One-week (Mon-Fri) take-home exam in the 3rd week of May, 2nd year PhD

 - Written exam, essay form, responding to exam questions